 1. Railroad quiet zones

-Construction includes both city of Round Rock and Union Pacific railroad work at street and railroad crossing intersections.
-The crossings are being brought up to compliance with federal standards regarding quiet zone requirements.
-The crossings are electronically controlled by the train, which triggers traffic signals and clears the tracks of motorists.
-Union Pacific has installed signals at (A) Burnet Street and (B) St. Williams Street, though both are currently inactive.
+Construction includes city of Round Rock and Union Pacific railroad work at street and railroad intersections.
+Crossings are being brought up to compliance with federal standards regarding quiet zone requirements.
+Crossings are electronically controlled by the train, which triggers traffic signals and clears the tracks of motorists.
+Union Pacific has installed signals at A. Burnet Street and B. St. Williams Street, though both are currently inactive.

 2. McNeil Road extension, Phase 2